1. Why Command Line?

 2.2.
 Profile and environment variables

-Among other things, when logging in as an instance user the following variables will be set or modified.
-These variables are available for use in all processes running within the instance.
+Among other things, when logging in as a site user the following variables will be set or modified.
+These variables are available for use in all processes running within the site.
 This also applies to scripts that are indirectly invoked by these processes (for example, a user’s own notification scripts).

 OMD[mysite]:~$ env | sort